 A legal primer for community gardens and urban farms

-Both non-profit and for-profit urban farms with employees are subject to state and federal employment laws and regulations.
+Both nonprofit and for-profit urban farms with employees have to follow state and federal employment laws and regulations.
 Failing to understand and comply with applicable employment laws can lead to fines and other penalties.

-For more information on the Department of Labor & Industry or the Pennsylvania laws it is responsible for administering and enforcing, see: http://www.dli.state.pa.us.
+For more information on the Department of Labor & Industry or the Pennsylvania laws it is responsible for administering and enforcing.

 The United States Department of Labor handles a variety of federal employment laws such as: